YosysHQ/yosys/README.md

   automatic clock buffer insertion by ``clkbufmap``.
 This behaviour can be overridden by providing a custom selection to ``clkbufmap``.

+- The ``invertible_pin`` attribute can be set on a port to mark it as invertible via a cell parameter.
+The name of the inversion parameter is specified as the value of this attribute.
+The value of the inversion parameter must be of the same width as the port, with 1 indicating an inverted bit and 0 indicating a non-inverted bit.

 - The ``iopad_external_pin`` attribute on a blackbox module's port marks it as the external-facing pin of an I/O pad, and prevents ``iopadmap`` from inserting another pad cell on it.